Seasonal vegetables are sliced and stacked onto a simple tomato sauce base to make this rustic and flavorful vegetable tian.

 Although we have yet to officially enter into autumn I can already start to feel its tug.
 Soon the days will shorten, the nights get cooler, and pumpkin lattes will be back in full force; but for now summer vegetables are still plentiful and I plan of taking advantage of them while I can.

-A tian Provençal has been my go-to lately.
+A Provençal tian has been my go-to lately.
 It’s the perfect dish to transition us from summer to fall, the vegetables feel summery but the dish is hearty and comforting like fall.

-- Unlike a gratin, in a tian vegetables are thinly sliced, alternated in rows then stacked upright rather than layered horizontally into a baking dish, before being drizzled with oil and slowly cooked until tender and melting throughout.
-The bottom of the pan is covered with either a layer of cooked onions or tomato sauce then the whole dish is covered with foil or parchment for the first half of the cooking time to trap in moisture and ensure even baking.
+Slicing and arranging the vegetables is really the only work involved in making a tian.
+Unlike in a gratin, in a tian vegetables are thinly sliced, alternated in rows then stacked upright rather than layered horizontally into a baking dish, before being drizzled with oil and slowly cooked until tender and melting throughout.
+(There’s also no cream sauce or breadcrumb topping.)

 What you’ll end up with is a fragrant, bubbling dish of perfectly seasoned vegetables that can be served either warm or at room temperature and tastes just as delicious if not better reheated the next day.
 It’s an easy and delicious way to make summer last just a little bit longer on our plates.